Solar water heaters are one of the most energy-efficient ways to provide hot water for a home.

 The drawback of this kind of system is in the up-front installation costs.
-Coordinating the two systems means a homeowner will need to pay for the installation of both the conventional heater and solar heater as well as the piping and other systems that link the two together.
+Coordinating the two systems means a homeowner will need to pay for the installation of both the conventional heater and a solar hot water system as well as the piping and other systems that link the two together.

 Depending on the particular configuration of a home and a homeowner’s needs, a home water heating system with an electric backup can be more expensive than either the conventional system or the solar heater system on their own.

 Cost and Benefits for Active and Passive Heaters